MRCIEU/GeneHackman/README.md

 GeneHackman is a reproducible workflow suite for genetic epidemiology from GWAS summary statistics.
 It harmonises heterogeneous summary-statistic files, runs common downstream analyses (clumping, fine-mapping, colocalisation, Mendelian randomisation, and cross-cohort comparison), and writes structured outputs with HTML reports.

-The workflows are implemented in [Snakemake](https://snakemake.readthedocs.io/) and executed inside a pinned [Docker / Apptainer image](https://hub.docker.com/repository/docker/mrcieu/genehackman/general) so that the same steps can run on a laptop, a Linux server, or a batch scheduler (Slurm, PBS).
+The workflows are implemented in [Snakemake](https://snakemake.readthedocs.io/) and executed inside a pinned [Docker / Apptainer image](https://hub.docker.com/repository/docker/mrcieu/genehackman/general) so that the same steps can run on a Linux server or a batch scheduler (ex.
+Slurm).
 Analysis logic lives in an R package and companion scripts; reference panels (1000 Genomes LD, liftover chains, LDSC weights) and optional QTL panels are fetched separately.

 GeneHackman accompanies an application note: each pipeline corresponds to a distinct analysis scenario, with YAML configuration, documented inputs and outputs, and end-to-end tests on small public example data.